CumulusNetworks/cldemo-vagrant-onwindows/README.md

 Install VirtualBox, Git, and Vagrant tools on the machine.
 This will require admin privileges on the server as well as a reboot.

 ### **Installing Virtualbox**

-1. After downloading Virtualbox launch the installer
+1. After downloading Virtualbox launch the installer.

 ![vbox_step1](https://github.com/CumulusNetworks/cldemo-vagrant-onwindows/blob/master/screenshots/vbox01.png?raw=true)

-2. This guide will use the default installation with USB support, Virtual Networking, and Python support
+2. This guide will use the default installation with USB support, Virtual Networking, and Python support.

 ![vbox_step2](https://github.com/CumulusNetworks/cldemo-vagrant-onwindows/blob/master/screenshots/vbox02.png?raw=true)

 3. Virtualbox will install Virtual networking drivers and a new virtual ethernet adapter.

 ![vbox_step3](https://github.com/CumulusNetworks/cldemo-vagrant-onwindows/blob/master/screenshots/vbox04.png?raw=true)

 4. Click through the next few screens with the defaults to start and complete the installation.

 ![vbox_step4](https://github.com/CumulusNetworks/cldemo-vagrant-onwindows/blob/master/screenshots/vbox07.png?raw=true)
 VirtualBox should now be installed on the server and you can create/delete VMs on the new hypervisor.